 7 Best Substitutes for Dried Basil

 When you need dried basil for a recipe, but don’t have it on hand, here are the best options to choose from!
+You can find most of these best basil substitutes in the grocery store.

 1. Fresh basil